 EXPERT PROFICIENT APPRENTICE NOVICE INTEGRATION OF KNOWLEDGE QEP 2 The paper demonstrates that the author fully understands and has applied concepts learned in the course.
 Ties together information from all sources.
 Concepts are integrated into the writer's own insights.
-The writer provides concluding remarks that show analysis and synthesis of ideas.
-The paper demonstrates that the author, for the most part, understands and has applied concepts learned in the course.
-For the most part, ties together information from all sources.
-Some of the conclusions, however, are not supported in the body of the paper.
-The paper demonstrates that the author, to a certain extent, understands and has applied concepts learned in the course.
-Sometimes ties together information from all sources, but disjointedness is apparent.
+The writer provides concluding remarks that show analysis and synthesis of ideas. are not supported in the the course.
 The paper does not demonstrate that the author has fully understood and applied concepts learned in the course.
-THESIS DEVELOPMENT Colonnade SLO #3: Evaluate how system-level thinking informs decision-making, public policy, and/or the sustainability of the system itself.
+THESIS DEVELOPMENT Colonnade SLO #3: Evaluate how system- level thinking informs decision-making, public policy, and/or the sustainability of the system itself.
 The thesis is focused narrowly enough for the scope of this assignment.
 A thesis statement provides direction for the paper, either by statement of a position or hypothesis.
 The thesis is focused but lacks direction.
-The paper is about a specific topic but the writer has not established a position.
-The thesis is too broad for the scope of this assignment.
-The thesis is not clearly defined.
+The paper is about a specific topic but the writer has not established a position. broad for the scone The thesis is not clearly defined.
 DEPTH OF DISCUSSION In-depth discussion & elaboration in all sections of the paper.
-In-depth discussion & elaboration in most sections of the paper.
-The writer has omitted pertinent content.
-Quotations outweigh the writer's own ideas excessively.
-Cursory discussion in all the sections of the paper or brief discussion in only a few sections.
-SPELLING & GRAMMAR No spelling or grammar mistakes.
-Minimal spelling &/or grammar mistakes.
-Noticeable spelling & grammar mistakes.
-Unacceptable number of spelling and/or grammar mistakes.
+In-depth discussion & elaboration in most sections of the paper. omitted pertinent content.
+Quotations outweigh the writer's own ideas Cursory discussion in all the sections of the paper or brief discussion in only a few sections.
+SPELLING & GRAMMAR No spelling or grammar mistakes. & grammar Unacceptable number of spelling and/or grammar mistakes.
 SOURCES QEP #1 More than 5 current sources, of which at least 3 are peer-review journal articles or scholarly books.
-All web sites utilized are authoritative.
-5 current sources, of which at least 2 are peer-review journal articles or scholarly books.
-All web sites utilized are authoritative.
-Fewer than 5 current sources, or fewer than 2 of 5 are peer-reviewed journal articles or scholarly books.
-All web sites utilized are credible.
-Fewer than 5 current sources, or fewer than 2 of 5 are peer-reviewed.
+All web sites utilized are authoritative. which at least 2 are peer-review journal articles or scholarly Fewer than 5 current sources, or fewer than 2 of 5 are peer- reviewed journal articles or scholarly books.
+All web sites Fewer than 5 current sources, or fewer than 2 of 5 are peer-reviewed.
 Not all web sites utilized are credible, and/or sources are not current.
 CITATIONS Cites all data obtained from other sources.
-APA style is used in both text and reference sections.
-Cites most data obtained from other sources.
-APA citation style is used in both text and reference sections.
-Cites some data obtained from other sources.
+APA style is used in both text and reference sections. from other sources.
+APA citation style is used in both text and reference sections Cites some data obtained from other sources.
 Citation style is either inconsistent or incorrect.
 Does not cite sources.